Advice for Overseas visitors

 17 minutes by train from Ashford – two trains an hour

 This walk passes through absolutely typical English countryside, and is particularly recommended in late April or early May, when has good displays of wildflowers.
 In particular the walk passes a fine bluebell wood, one of the great natural spectacles of the English countyside – where the whole woodland floor is carpetted with purple-blue flowers.
-Both lunch and tea are in pretty ancient villages, and there is a possible extension to the interesting house and garden of Sissinghurst.
+Both lunch and tea are in pretty ancient villages, and on the Cranbrook option you can visit the historic gardens of Sissinghurst.

 6 minutes by train from Ashford